TaISLab/Rafi/README.md

 ## Software Setup Instructions

 1. **Create Workspace:**
-   - Create a workspace for the software.
+   - Create a ROS workspace for the software (ROS NOETIC).

 2. **Copy Folders:**
    - Copy the provided folders into the `src` folder of the workspace.